 Sleep Dentistry Sydney

 Are you experiencing disturbed sleep due to sleep apnoea?
 Are you clenching and grinding your teeth through the night?
-You could be suffering from bruxism At Pitt St Dental Centre, our team of experienced sleep dentists treat teeth grinding, clenching and sleep apnoea in adults.
+You could be suffering from bruxism At Pitt St Dental Centre, our team of experienced dentists can treat teeth grinding, clenching and sleep apnoea in adults.
 With extensive experience in sleep dentistry, we offer innovative and effective solutions that help you get a better night’s sleep.

-Sleep apnoea is not as simple as just snoring and can be scary for sufferers and their family.
+Sleep apnoea is not as simple as just snoring and can be scary for sufferers and their families.
 It is a sleep disorder in which breathing repeatedly stops and starts, and it can be due to partial or complete obstruction of the throat while they’re sleeping.
 Sleep apnoea leads to disruptions throughout the night and means sufferers rarely get a good nights sleep, leaving them constantly tired.

 Bruxism – or grinding or clenching can go relatively unnoticed by a patient and their family.
 However, they may find they are getting headaches, jaw pains or even cracking or chipping your teeth.
 Over a period of time, you can do severe damage to your teeth, as well as suffering through pain and headaches.